Parking Services - Frequently Asked Questions

 If a person has 5 unpaid tickets or more or at least one warrant, the vehicle is eligible to be booted.
 Once a vehicle has been booted, a $100 fine is assessed and all warrants/ tickets must be paid or satisfied prior to the boot being removed.
 Please see policy for details.

-- Who do I contact regarding the parking garages in town or at West Chester University?
+Who do I contact regarding the parking garages in town?

 On the West Chester website, there is a link on the front page labeled “online appeals, payments and permits” click on the link and then enter your license plate number or ticket number in the appropriate field and click on appeal.
 Enter as much data as you can, explain why you feel you have received a ticket in error and it will be reviewed.
 You will be contacted with the outcome of the review.

 If your appeal is denied, you have the right to a hearing.
 Do not pay the ticket, wait for a citation from court and then set up a court date through the court system.
-Please note that if you are found guilty, you will be required to pay the original ticket amount, a late fee and all court fees.
+Please note that if you are found guilty, you will be required to pay the original ticket amount and all court fees.

 All meters are enforced during these hours.

-Email the Parking Department at parkingdept.com and outline your request.
+Fill out the form found here.
 Please be specific about your needs, the block, times, date and if there are any parking meters involved, you must give the parking meter number(s) and you must pay in advance for the meters at a rate of $21 per day.
+Postings cost $100 per block.
+If you are a resident requesting a sign for a delivery and do not need enforcement, you may come pick up a sign at no charge.
+This does not include areas that have meters.